“Mental Fitness” Section Overview

 In addition, Dr. Yian Gu of Columbia University in New York reviewed surveys that 674 elderly people completed about their eating habits and then examined magnetic resonance imaging (MRI) scans of their brains.
 Compared to the people who didn’t regularly follow many aspects of the Mediterranean diet, the participants who adhered to this way of eating more often had larger total brain volume, as well as more gray and white matter.

 Overall, the difference in brain volume between the people who followed a Mediterranean diet and those who didn’t was similar to the effect of five years of aging, the researchers conclude in the journal Neurology.

 Here’s a great report from Harvard University on 7 steps to help prevent memory loss.
 In it, they also state that “good health habits can reduce the risk for illnesses that might affect your memory as well as the likelihood that you’ll need medications that could have damaging side effects.
 And preliminary studies have identified vitamins and at least one medication that may help ward off dementia.”

-I truly hope you’ll explore all of the sections of this Website and create an action plan that will make them more than interesting reading.
+I truly hope you’ll explore all of the sections of this course and create an action plan that will make them more than interesting reading.

 There’s a lot more to be said about mental fitness, but the above information is a good start.
 I’ll also be sending more information in my newsletters.
 On my Website at GreatMiddleAge.com, I regularly put up new articles on ways to get sharp, so be sure to go there from time to time and check them out.
 Of course, if you sign up for my newsletter, you’ll get lots of great info delivered to your inbox regularly.
 Click on this link now to get connected: https://greatmiddleage.com/newsletter/.
 Or you can always just click on the “Newsletter” link on GreatMiddleAge.com.